Code-Institute-Submissions/Milestone2-Project-3/README.md

 1. Scrolled down the page to the 'GitHub Pages' section
 1. I selected 'Master branch' in the dropdown
 1. This deployed my project to the URL: https://martinjohnson26.github.io/Milestone2-Project/

+### Forking the repository

+1. Log in to GitHub and locate the GitHub Repository
+1. At the top of the Repository above the "Settings" Button on the menu, locate the "Fork" Button.
+1. Click the button to create a copy of the original repository in your GitHub account.

+### Make a local clone

+1. Log in to GitHub and locate the GitHub Repository
+1. Under the repository name, click "Clone or download".
+1. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+1. Open Git Bash
+1. Change the current working directory to the location where you want the cloned directory to be made.
+1. Type git clone, and then paste the URL you copied in Step 3.
+1. Press Enter.
+Your local clone will be created.

 ## Credits